Darlene Bolyard: Executive Director

 Kendyl Bostic: AFNHA AmeriCorps Member

 Kendyl has been interested in the world around her since she was young and spent her days wandering the woods near her home and reading books on every subject.
 Though she grew up near Charleston, West Virginia, she traveled to the University of Arizona for her undergraduate degree where she majored in Global Studies, French, and Arabic.
-During the isolation of 2020-2021, however, she realized that she wanted to return home to be closer to friends and family.
 Upon completing her BA, she returned to West Virginia and became an AmeriCorps member with the Appalachian Forest National Heritage Area.
 Living and working in Arthurdale has been a wonderful experience for her so far, as she has been able to learn a great deal about the local history while also teaching art classes and working on community projects.
 In her spare time, Kendyl enjoys hiking, reading, doing fiber arts projects like weaving and sewing, and spending time with her cat, Hubble.
 In the future, she hopes to obtain a Master’s degree in Art Education and pursue a career as a museum educator.

 Shelby